livcg/ENEXToTxtConverter/README.txt

 x.
 Add test data
 x.
 Rename enote-converter.irb to enex-to-txt.irb ?
 x.
 Add input & output files as args
+x.
+Use XML modules instead of regex (though regexes are fun)
 * Add tests
-** Use XML modules instead of regex (though regexes are fun) ** Print count of # of notes in input & output files ** Preserve created date and convert to YYYY/MM/DD HH:MM format?
+* Print count of # of notes in input & output files
+* Preserve created date and convert to YYYY/MM/DD HH:MM format?
 Or only do when @ds, @ts, @dts, etc. shortcuts are detected
 * Or consolidate regex matching into 1 pass; figure out how to pass matched substrings into mgsub?
 * Convert all character entities
 * Handle non-text content - Images, audio, etc.